Language Journey Interruption: A Cross Country Move

 Everything I had read and researched about how to raise bilingual kids emphasized the importance of two main factors.

-2) The child's felt need to use the language.
+2) The child must feel the need to use the minority language.

 It was our Spanish Immersion Coop that had created the need for him to speak Spanish.
 But we left that behind.
 I saw the effects of losing the “need” to use Spanish very quickly.
 How quickly?